mekomsolutions/appliance-deployment/README.md

-## Apppliance Deployment
+## Appliance Deployment

-A set of scripts to prepare a `usb_autorunner` profile ready for the appliance
+Repository of [USB Autorunner](https://github.com/mekomsolutions/appliance-os/tree/master/roles/usb_autorunner) profiles that can be deployed on the cluster appliance

 ### Dependencies

 - yq
 - skopeo
 - helm
--